alshedivat/al-folio/_pages/about.md

 ---

 <b> ...a little about me</b> <br>
+I am a master student of [Complex Adaptive Systems](https://www.chalmers.se/en/education/programmes/masters-info/Pages/Complex-Adaptive-Systems.aspx) at Chalmers University of Technology, Sweden.
+I earned my Bachelor degree in
-I was an [Engineering Scie](https://engsci.utoronto.ca/program/what-is-engsci/)[nce ](https://youtu.be/BcPO4yhWSUg) student major in Engineering Physics at the University of Toronto, Canada.
+[Engineering Scie](https://engsci.utoronto.ca/program/what-is-engsci/)[nce ](https://youtu.be/BcPO4yhWSUg) major in Engineering Physics at the University of Toronto, Canada.
 I am primarily interested in computational physics, dynamical systems, numerical (spectral methods) approaches to fluid mechanics, and all the other fields in physics and mathematics.
-I shall start my graduate study in [Complex Adaptive Systems](https://www.chalmers.se/en/education/programmes/masters-info/Pages/Complex-Adaptive-Systems.aspx) at Chalmers University of Technology, Sweden from September 2022.
 Click [here](/assets/pdf/RundongZhou_CV.pdf) for my complete CV.

 I am working with [Prof. Nicolas Grisouard](https://sites.physics.utoronto.ca/nicolasgrisouard) from the Department of Physics at the University of Toronto.
 My current research project is on developing a [Fourier-Bessel](https://en.wikipedia.org/wiki/Fourier%E2%80%93Bessel_series) based spectral Laplacian solver in 2D polar coordinates for [Gross-Pitaevskii equation](https://en.wikipedia.org/wiki/Gross%E2%80%93Pitaevskii_equation) which governs Bose–Einstein condensates.
 I am also working on discovering new types of discrete generalized Fourier methods using [Dini series](https://mathworld.wolfram.com/DiniExpansion.html) in polar coordinates with [Prof. Natalie Baddour](https://engineering.uottawa.ca/people/baddour-natalie) from the Department of Mechanical Engineering at the University of Ottawa.
 For more detailed introductions on my works, please click [here](/projects).